-tle, chicken, goat, maize, presence of markets within 7.5 km, surface pressure, and wind speed.
+We also compare the groups that are found by Auto FS and Expert FS.
+Very interestingly, we find that in the two methods, 8 out of 21 group centers overlap: banana, cattle, chicken, goat, maize, presence of markets within 7.5 km, surface pressure, and wind speed.
 This shows that our method is choosing features deemed important by a human expert as well.
 The above results well demonstrate that our proposed automatic feature selection method is an effective while scalable alternative to expert feature selection.

 d) How do different prediction paradigms compare?
 We compare the region-specific logistic regression models (Satellite Auto FS), the logistic regression model version that combines training data from all of the regions (Naively Combined), and multi-layer perceptron with domain adaptation (Domain Adaptation).
 We present results from region CP.
-Here, and overall, we find that Vitamin B12 and Iron achieve better performance using Domain Adaptation, while Vitamin A achieves better performance using the logistic regression-based Satellite Auto FS or Naively Combined.
-This may be because each micronutrient differs slightly in its relevant factors, and factors may vary regionally (e.g., some regions are forested).
-Clearly, each method works well with limited amounts of data, but we acknowledge the tradeoffs in interpretability, and a potential lack of robustness in the model due to limited samples.
+Here, and overall, we find that Vitamin A and Iron achieve better performance using Domain Adaptation, while Vitamin B12 achieves better performance using the logistic regression-based Satellite Auto FS (or Naively Combined in other regions).
+This may be because each micronutrient differs slightly in its relevant factors (e.g., while Vitamin B12 is primarily based on animal source foods, Iron and Vitamin A are also found in some fruits and vegetables), and factors may vary regionally (e.g., some regions are forested).
+Clearly, each method works well with limited amounts of data, but we acknowledge the tradeoffs in interpretability.